25/11/2025

 Disadvantages of Glass-Filled Nylon

-• Substantially higher costs
+• Substantially higher cost

 • More brittle